Simple closed curves, non-kernel homology and Magnus embedding: Introduction

 Section \ref{ssec:pf_of_dprimitive} serves as a bridge between the first and second step.
-Here we reduce the corollary \ref{cor:insufficiencies}.4 on $d$-primitive homology to a group-theoretic \ref{prop:special_pgroup}.
-The idea is to view the homology of a cover as a representation of the deck, and find a representation of the deck group with certain special properties.
+Here we view the homology of a cover as a representation of the deck group, and prove Proposition \ref{prop:dprimitive_homology}.
+To control the representations we use a structure we name \emph{polynomial substitute} (Definition \ref{def:polynomial_substitute}, and existence by Propositions \ref{prop:polynomial_substitute_free} and \ref{prop:polynomial_substitute_surface}).
+Informally, they are a device for evaluating polynomials on the homology coefficients.

-The second step -- construction of a special quotient of the fundamental group and proof of proposition \ref{prop:special_pgroup} -- is done in section \ref{sec:pf_special_pgroup}.
-We start with the case of punctured surfaces in section \ref{ssec:pf_special_pgroup_free}, and translate Malestein's and Putman's proof into the language of Magnus embedding, which leads to significant simplifications.
-In section \ref{ssec:pf_special_pgroup_surface} we carry out an analogous construction for surface groups.
+The second step is the construction of polynomial substitutes.
+We start with the case of punctured surfaces and free groups and prove Proposition \ref{prop:polynomial_substitute_free} in Section \ref{ssec:pf_polynomial_substitute_free}.
+We translate the proof from \cite{scc_covers_powersubgroups_OutFn_MalesteinPutman19} into the language of Magnus embedding, which leads to significant simplifications.
+In Section \ref{ssec:pf_polynomial_substitute_surface} we prove Proposition \ref{prop:polynomial_substitute_surface} by carrying out an analogous construction for surface groups.

+\textbf{Acknowledgements.} I wish to thank Vlad Markovi\'{c}, Misha Schmalian, Ognjen To\v{s}i\'{c}, Dawid Kielak, Ric Wade and Andy Putman for helpful suggestions and discussions.
+I would also like to thank the anonymous reviewer for greatly improving the clarity of this paper.
+This work was supported by the Simons Foundation.